 Before driving the Road to Hana we had heard all the warnings.
 To be honest, the traffic made it sound unbearable!
 So we came up with a game plan: Leave as early as possible, blast to Hana town, and take our time for sights on the way back.

 By skipping all the Road to Hana stops on the way there we got to experience the Haleakalā National Park before most tourists got there.
-We also avoided some of the crazy traffic on the Hana Highway in Maui!
+We also avoided some of the crazy traffic on the Hana Highway.

-Of course, we stopped to yeild plenty of times on the endless one-way bridges.
+Of course, we stopped to yield plenty of times on the endless one-way bridges.
 However, the drive is so scenic and beautiful we didn’t mind in the least.
-For more of our best tips on the Road to Hana in Maui read our article below!
+For more of our best tips on the Road to Hana in Maui read our article below.

 The main reason we decided not to stop too many places on the Road to Hana was to be the first on the Pipiwai Trail!
 Around 10am we arrived at Haleakalā National Park and were ready to hike.

 The Pipiwai Trail is truly one of a kind as it takes you through a bamboo forest that ends spectacularly at the 400-foot Waimoku Falls.
 This along with the Waihee Ridge Trail were our two favorite hikes in Maui!
-Check out our full guide to hiking the Pipiwai Trail below.
+Read our full guide to hiking the Pipiwai Trail below.

 → Bamboo Forest Maui Guide: Fun Hike to the Massive 400 Foot Waterfall